Commercial Property Insurance

 - Some companies who provide contents insurance for the stock will increase the value for the amount of stock covered during Christmas, for example when you’ll expect to be holding more if you’re a retail business.
 Some insurance companies won’t though and many companies have discovered they are under-insured – much to their cost.

-- Have your excess as high as you can afford in order to ensure monthly premiums are lower.
+- Have your excess as high as you can afford to ensure monthly premiums are lower.

 - Pay all of your insurance off in one go rather than with monthly payments.